new-guy/screeps-os/README.md

 	- Chunks are placed automatically, but we can only place one new chunk per RCL because we don't include future building locations in our chunk calculations
 	- Force recalculation with Room.prototype.forceBuildingRegeneration()
 - Expansion - !EXPAND|[colony to expand from]
+- Offense - !OFFENSE|[colony to attack from]|bobsled (only bobsled is supported)
+    - We assume we wanna move toward and attack whatever is on the offense flag, then kill other targets

 ## Tick Loop - sorta out of date